-To calculate the treatments required to meet the Stormwater Quality Targets for building a dwelling or dual occupancy on an un-serviced site;
+There are two options for calculating the treatments required to meet the Stormwater Quality Targets for building a dwelling house or dual occupancy on an un-serviced site;

 - 1. The Deemed to Comply Solution (un-serviced sites); or - 2.
 The Small Scale Stormwater Quality Model (S3QM).